Covid 19 coronavirus: Queues at McDonald's drive-thru as Kiwis wake to level 3

 Dozens of fast food outlets are due to reopen for contact-less drive-thru and delivery this morning.

-At Auckland's Grey Lynn McDonalds, cars are queuing right on to Great North Road to get their first taste of Maccas in almost five weeks.
+At Auckland's Grey Lynn McDonald's, cars are queuing right on to Great North Road to get their first taste of Maccas in almost five weeks.

+LISTEN LIVE TO NEWSTALK ZB: PRIME MINISTER JACINDA ARDERN JOINS MIKE HOSKING FROM 7.05AM

 And it's a similar story across town at Auckland's Greenlane, where a queue of dozens of cars is snaking across the carpark.